February 26, 2025

 Please note: none of this information should be considered as legal, tax, or investment advice.
 Whilst we’ve done our best to make sure this information is accurate at the time of publishing, laws and practices may change.
 For help with the legal structuring of your project, speak to us.

-The most crypto-friendly countries to register a new crypto business in 2022
+The most crypto-friendly countries for registering a crypto business in 2025

 • the Money Transmitter License in the United States